avenix/WDK/README.md

 ![Data Annotation App](doc/images/3-EventDetectionApp.png)

 ## Application Development and Evaluation
-A great part of the effort to develop an activity recognition application is usually invested in the development of an algorithm (i.e. chain of computations) that is able to recognize the particular activities accurately while being computationally efficient.
-This development of an algorithm is usually done iteratively based on a frequent performance evaluation.
+A great part of the effort to develop an activity recognition application is usually invested in the development of an algorithm (i.e. chain of computations) to recognize a particular set of activities accurately while being computationally efficient.
+This development of an algorithm is usually done iteratively based on several performance evaluations.

 The *Data Evaluation App* enables developers to design an algorithm by selecting reusable components at every stage of the activity recognition chain (e.g. preprocessing, segmentation) and assess its performance.
 The calculated performance metrics are: